venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 #### Running qemu machines with simple emulation but no X11 output only text

-We can just boot a machine but with arguments display to "ncurses" to run with no need of installations of Xorg complete software:
+We can just boot a machine but with arguments display to "ncurses" to run with no need of installations of Xorg complete software, but caution, this means you will only see what the emulated software are allowed to show in:

 ```
 /usr/bin/qemu-system-i386 -name "alpinebootqemu2" -display curses
 ```

-The ncurses interface will take all the console output as a screen output!
+The ncurses interface will take all the console output as a screen output! but when the OS emulated or software runs any graphical thing, blank output will happened and you can see anything then!

-To run again or terminate such command you will need to kill in another console!
+To run again or terminate such command you will need to kill in another console, or send shutdown action over the monitor console!

 ### QEMU with KVM and hardware virtualization